rodneyshupe/Cookbook/Recipes/Appetizers/ShrimpScampi.rst

 Directions
 ----------

-1. Dissolve salt and sugar in 1 quart cold water in large container.
-   Submerge shrimp in brine, cover, and refrigerate for 15 minutes.
-   Remove shrimp from brine and pat dry with paper towels.
+1. Dissolve salt and sugar in 1 quart cold water in large container; submerge shrimp in brine, cover, and refrigerate for 15 minutes, then remove shrimp from brine and pat dry with paper towels.
-2. Heat 1 tablespoon oil in 12-inch skillet over high heat until shimmering.
-Add shrimp shells and cook, stirring frequently, until they begin to turn spotty brown and skillet starts to brown, 2 to 4 minutes.
-Remove skillet from heat and carefully add wine and thyme sprigs.
-When bubbling subsides, return skillet to medium heat and simmer gently, stirring occasionally, for 5 minutes.
-Strain mixture through colander set over large bowl.
-Discard shells and reserve liquid (you should have about 2/3 cup).
-Wipe out skillet with paper towels.
+2. Heat 1 tablespoon oil in 12-inch skillet over high heat until shimmering;
+   add shrimp shells and cook, stirring frequently, until spotty brown and skillet starts to brown, 2 to 4 minutes.
+Off heat, carefully add wine and thyme sprigs, and when bubbling subsides, return to medium heat and simmer gently, stirring occasionally, for 5 minutes.
+Strain through colander set over large bowl; discard shells and reserve liquid (you should have about 2/3 cup), then wipe out skillet with paper towels.
 3. Combine lemon juice and cornstarch in small bowl.
 Heat remaining 1 tablespoon oil, garlic, pepper flakes, and pepper in now-empty skillet over medium-low heat, stirring occasionally, until garlic is fragrant and just beginning to brown at edges, 3 to 5 minutes.
-Add reserved wine mixture, increase heat to high, and bring to simmer.
-   Reduce heat to medium, add shrimp, cover, and cook, stirring occasionally, until shrimp are just opaque, 5 to 7 minutes.
-Remove skillet from heat and, using slotted spoon, transfer shrimp to bowl.
+Add reserved wine mixture, increase heat to high, and bring to simmer; reduce heat to medium, add shrimp, cover, and cook, stirring occasionally, until just opaque, 5 to 7 minutes, then remove from heat and, using slotted spoon, transfer shrimp to bowl.
-4. Return skillet to medium heat, add lemon juice-cornstarch mixture, and cook until slightly thickened, 1 minute.
-Remove from heat and whisk in butter and parsley until combined.
-Return shrimp and any accumulated juices to skillet and toss to combine.
+4. Return skillet to medium heat, add lemon juice-cornstarch mixture, and cook until slightly thickened, 1 minute; off heat, whisk in butter and parsley until combined, then return shrimp and any accumulated juices to skillet and toss to combine.
 Serve, passing lemon wedges separately.